Could a Medicine Originally Used as Dog Dewormer Hold Potential as an Alternative Cancer Treatment?

 What Are Repurposed Medications?

-We don’t often think about how long it takes for a drug to get from the laboratory to your neighborhood pharmacy but the reality of the situation is that between the testing and clinical trials and waiting for FDA approvals, it can take years and hundreds of thousands of dollars.
+We don’t often think about how long it takes for a drug to get from the laboratory to your neighborhood pharmacy but the reality of the situation is that between the testing, and clinical trials and waiting for FDA approvals, it can take years and cost hundreds of thousands of dollars.

 The idea behind repurposed medications is simple.
 Repurposing is the practice of taking compounds that have been approved for one illness and using them to treat something else.
-And it is steadily gaining traction as a smarter, cheaper, safer way to treat disease or infection, including cancer.

 Repurposed Medication for Cancer Care